mabmalia/todolist/USER_MANUAL.md

 index = 4, title = 'birlz', project = 'X project', date = 2020-10-24, status = 'To do'
 Select a task by inputting its index.
 Or press (0) to return to main menu.
 ```

-The user must select the index of a task to be edited:
+And the user must select the index of a task to be edited:

 ```
 The following task was selected: